-- a) Prices of Affordable homeownership Housing Units are properly computed; rental amounts of affordable rental units are properly computed. - b) Income eligibility of households applying for affordable units is properly and reliably determined. - c) The housing marketing and resident selection plan conforms to all requirements and is properly administered.

-- d) Sales and rentals are made to income eligible households chosen in accordance with the housing marketing and resident selection plan with appropriate unit size for each household being properly determined and proper preference being given. - e) Affordable housing restrictions meeting the requirements of this Section 6B.4 are recorded with the Middlesex County Registry of Deeds or Land Court Registry District of Middlesex County.
+- a) Prices of Aaffordable homeownership Housing Uunits are properly computed; rental amounts of affordable rental units are properly computed. - b) Income eligibility of households applying for affordable units is properly and reliably determined. - c) The housing marketing and resident selection plan conforms to all requirements and is properly administered. - d) Sales and rentals are made to income eligible households chosen in accordance with the housing marketing and resident selection plan with appropriate unit size for each household being properly determined and proper preference being given. - e) Affordable housing restrictions meeting the requirements of this Section 6H.4 are recorded with the Middlesex County Registry of Deeds or Land Court Registry District of Middlesex County.

-The housing marketing and selection plan may make provision for payment by the Applicant of reasonable costs to the Administering Agency to develop, advertise, and maintain the list of eligible households, to conduct the housing lottery, and to monitor and enforce compliance with affordability requirements.
+The housing marketing and selection plan may make provision for payment by the Applicant of reasonable costs to the aAdministering Aagency to develop, advertise, and maintain the list of eligible households, to conduct the housing lottery, and to monitor and enforce compliance with affordability requirements.

-6B.5 Design Guidelines
+6H.5 Design Guidelines

-6B.5.1 General Guidelines
+6H.5.1 General Guidelines

-The Planning Board shall consider the architectural and aesthetic compatibility of the proposed development project with the character of the Town of Belmont, the McLean Hospital Campus, the Open Space Subdistrict, and Lone Tree Hill, taking into account appropriate scale, massing, and location of buildings on the lot, roof slopes, exterior building materials, site topography, historic significance, and similar factors.
+The Planning Board shall consider the architectural and aesthetic compatibility of the proposed development project with the character of the Town of Belmont, the McLean

+Hospital Campus, the Open Space Subdistrict, and Lone Tree Hill, Belmont Conservation Land, taking into account appropriate scale, massing, and location of buildings on the lot, roof slopes, exterior building materials, site topography, historic significance, and similar factors.
+Consistent with Attachment G: Historic Preservation Agreement, McLean or its developers will consult with the Historic District Commission regarding the proposed design plans including both architecture and landscape elements.
+The HDC shall determine if proposed renovation of the historic Chapel Building meets the Secretary of Interior's Standards for Rehabilitation.
 The following objectives and criteria shall be considered in reviewing development projects in the MDZ3OD:

-- a) Appropriateness of the proposed design and materials of proposed buildings; - b) Impact on traffic and pedestrian flow and safety; - c) Adequacy of utilities, including sewage disposal, water supply, and storm water drainage; - d) Adequacy of the arrangement of parking and loading spaces in relation to the proposed uses of the buildings; - e) Appropriateness of the proposed methods of disposal of refuse and other wastes resulting from the uses permitted on the site, including size, location, and landscape screening of dumpsters and other trash receptacles; - f) Adequacy of landscaping/site improvements, and - g) Impact on abutting properties within the Zones 2 and 4, and the Institutional and Open Space Subdistricts of the McLean District. - h) Consistent with Attachment G: Historic Preservation Agreement of the 1999 Memorandum of Understanding, McLean or its developers will consult with the Town of Belmont Historic District Commission regarding the proposed design plans including both architecture and landscape elements.
+- a) Appropriateness of the proposed design and materials of proposed buildings; - b) Impact on traffic and pedestrian flow and safety; - Adequacy of utilities, including sewage disposal, water supply, and storm water drainage; - Adequacy of the arrangement of parking and loading spaces in relation to the proposed uses of the buildings; - e) Appropriateness of the proposed methods of disposal of refuse and other wastes resulting from the uses permitted on the site, including size, location, and landscape screening of dumpsters and other trash receptacles; and - f) Adequacy of landscaping/site improvements, and- - g) Impact on abutting properties within the Zones 2 and 4, and the Institutional and Open Space Subdistricts of the McLean District. - h) Consistent with Attachment G: Historic Preservation Agreement of the 1999

+Memorandum of Understanding, McLean or its developers will consult with the Historic

+District Commission regarding the proposed design plans including both architecture and landscape elements.

-6B.5.2 Building Design
+6H.5.2 Building Design